marko-js/examples/examples/color-picker/README.md

 ```

 We can now start our demo project to ensure that everything is working
-properly (the dev script uses `marko serve` - a browser is automatically launched and live-reloads as you make changes):
+properly (the dev script uses `marko-serve` - a browser is automatically launched and live-reloads as you make changes):

 ```bash
 # Start the project!